Jbrancazio/Jbrancazio.github.io/_posts/2018-1-31-hypothesis_testing.markdown

 ---
 layout: post
-title:      “Hypothesis Testing - Northwind Trading Co.”
+title:      Hypothesis Testing - Northwind Trading Co.
 date:       2019-1-31 20:44:56 +0000
 permalink:  hypothesis_testing
 ---
 >  “There are two possible outcomes: if the result confirms the hypotheses, then you’ve made a measurement.
 If the result is contrary to the hypothesis, then you’ve made a discovery”
 — Enrico Fermi